AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Gateway software rollbacks are briefly disruptive because the gateway is replaced.
 The gateway image version may also change during the software rollback.
 If the gateway to be rolled back is running the same image version before and after upgrading, when you roll back to the older software version, the system creates a new gateway with the same image and the older software version.

 Gateway software rollbacks are briefly disruptive.
-You can only roll back the gateway software to the previous platform controller version running on the gateway.
+You can only roll back the gateway software to the previous Platform Controller version running on the gateway.
 To perform a gateway software rollback:

 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 #.
 In the Selective Gateway Upgrade window, select the gateways to be rolled back.
 The system automatically selects the platform Controller's previous version for the rollback target.